-A big fire in 2010 burnt almost everything of this paradise, but paradoxically the palmgrove recovered most of its damage.
+A big fire in 2010 burnt almost everything in this paradise, but paradoxically the palm grove recovered most of its damage.
 At the exit of the river, a sandy beach with pebbles and sand is formed, with sea water being very cool due to the river.
-In the eastern part of the beach, there is a beautiful rock reminding of a heart.
-The beach is not well organized because the area is protected, without any umbrellas.
+In the eastern part of the beach, there is a beautiful rock reminding of a heart The beach is not well organized because the area is protected, without any umbrellas.

 Were the first Cretans from Preveli?

 This landscape, characterized as one of the most beautiful in Europe, seems to have attracted Homo erectus who might used to swim here, before 130,000 years...
 The archaeologist Professor of Art History at Providence College in Rhode Island, Thomas Strasser, who conducted excavations in the Southwest coasts of Crete (2008-2009), at the annual meeting of the American Institute scientists (01/07/2010) reported archaeological tools of that distant era inside the Gorge of Preveli.